Go Back

 "Feet of snow will pile up on the Sierra Nevada this week with many of the ridges and peaks in the region picking up 8-12 feet of snow and some places perhaps picking up 15 feet," Rayno said.

-Snow will reach lower elevations in the Sierra Nevada this week, dropping to the mountain passes by Wednesday night, and may drop to 5,000 feet for Christmas.
+Snow will reach lower elevations in the Sierra Nevada this week, potentially dropping to 5,000 feet on Christmas.

 GET THE FREE ACCUWEATHER APP

-"At Donner Pass, California, along the heavily-traveled Interstate 80, from 2 to 4 feet of snow is forecast, beginning in earnest Wednesday night and continuing through Christmas Day and into Friday," Roys said.
+"At Donner Pass, California, along the heavily-traveled Interstate 80, from 2-4 feet of snow is forecast through Christmas Day and into Friday," Roys said.

 Some roads, including Interstate 80, may be closed temporarily.